Buying a Practice

 Financing

-While reviewing the Practice Profile its important to review the P&L details on the last page.
-The adjusted column represents Seller Discretionary expenses in order to provide you with a preliminary figure to determine cash flow.
-You can use a simple online amortization calculator to estimate your debt service and determine if the practice will provide you with enough cash flow.
-All of the details provided are based on the seller financials but should always be verified during your due diligence period.
+As you review the Practice Profile, be sure to examine the Profit & Loss details on the final page.
+The “Adjusted” column reflects Seller Discretionary Expenses and is intended to give you a preliminary estimate of available cash flow.
+You can use a simple online amortization calculator to estimate debt service and assess whether the practice is financially viable for your needs.
+While all figures are based on the Seller’s financials, they should always be independently verified during your due diligence period.

 We will find the right practice based on your needs